In This Section

 Judging Panel PRize Selection

-• All judging panels will consist of experts from diverse professional backgrounds including journalists, editors, communications experts, producers, scientists, and patient advocates.
-The AACR’s conflict of interest policy will be enforced for membership on the judging panel and throughout the entire prize submission and review process.
+• Eligible submissions will be considered by a judging panel consisting of experts from diverse professional backgrounds, including esteemed journalists, communications faculty, cancer researchers, and patient advocates appointed by the AACR President.
+The AACR’s conflict of interest policy will be enforced throughout the entire prize submission and review process.

 • Judging panels will evaluate eligible submissions according to the following criteria: